deephealthproject/eddl/docs/sphinx/source/intro/build-options.rst

     The flag ``BUILD_HCP`` needs to be disabled.
 If not, some tests might not pass due to numerical errors.

-- **Use local gtest:** Uses the local copy of the gtest repository as a fail-safe.
+- **Use local gtest:** Uses the local copy of the gtest repository as fail-safe.
 Ignored if using superbuild.

 .. code:: bash